react-workspaces/react-workspaces-playground/README.md

 ## How Does It Work?

 React Workspaces Playground uses a custom version of `react-scripts` under the hood.
-The custom `react-scripts` is an NPM package to use in place of the `react-scripts` dependency that normally ships with Create React App.
+The custom `react-scripts` is an NPM package to use in place of the `react-scripts` dependency that usually ships with Create React App.
 See: ([@react-workspaces/react-scripts](https://www.npmjs.com/@react-workspaces/react-scripts)) on NPM.

 Support for Yarn Workspaces was added by: